4 Min Read

 - Every stressful moment in his life is taken out on me.
 His insults are so shocking I sit, stunned, as he tries to degrade me.
 In the beginning, I trusted he meant the things he said, and of course I would cry my eyes out.
 My face was always puffy from crying.
 Slowly I noticed how my mind altered due to his insults.
 My self esteem was a complete zero. . .
 Ex: "Your life is a joke."
 "Every decision you made in your life was a mistake."
 "You are a sh*t-head (because I won Trivial Pursuit.
 How trivial.)"
 And worse and worse.
 He often uses what others think against me. . .
 He uses my insecurities against me.

 - In the beginning I met a great guy, charming, smooth talking, talked himself up to everyone.
-He was s dream.
-Once we became official, my clothes weren't right, my hair was too messy, I was a c*nt.
-I embarrassed him etc. I was told to have sex twice daily or he would leave me, my self esteem dropped drastically.
+He was a dream.
+Once we became official, my clothes weren't right, my hair was too messy, I was a c*nt, I embarrassed him etc. I was told to have sex twice daily or he would leave me, my self esteem dropped drastically.
 I went from successful to lazy and always wanting to sleep.
 I did everything for him in order to make him happy.
 His drinking became horrible, his fists hit the walls during a fight.
 I was never GOOD enough but he "loved me" and everything was for "my own good".
 Crying everyday, depressed, feeling "crazy". . .

-Can you see yourself or someone you love in these stories of verbal emotional abuse?
-If you're in a verbally abusive relationship, get the help of a licensed counselor to learn what to do.
+If the abuse continues reach out to a friend or family member that you trust.
+If you're a victim of verbal emotional abuse in a relationship, get the help of a licensed counselor to learn what to do.
 As the last quote said, verbal abuse can make you feel "crazy," so you need a professional therapist to help you recognize the truth and restore the real "you."

 Editor's Note: This post was originally published October 10, 2010.
 It has been updated for accuracy and comprehensiveness.